 Real Asset partners again stepped up to sponsor the bar for runners and giving the event village a real festival feel was singer Piers Dashfield who performed an acoustic set in the sunshine.

-Thanks to the fundraising efforts of the industry, LandAid has already raised over £80,000.
+Thanks to the fundraising efforts of the industry, LandAid has raised over £97,000.
 All donations from this year’s LandAid’s 10K will go directly to projects across the country which are creating safe, secure and affordable housing for young homeless people.
 Projects like YMCA Thames Gateway in Romford, where LandAid is part funding a modular construction housing scheme for young people.
 It will create thirty self-contained one bed flats for young people who are ready to move out of YMCA Thames Gateway’s support hostel and into more independent accommodation.

 Paul Morrish, Chief Executive of LandAid, said: “I am so proud to once again see so many property professionals sprinting, running, jogging or just crawling around the 10k and the 5k courses to end youth homelessness – and so grateful.
 Every penny raised today will make a difference to the lives of young homeless people across the county.
 Thanks to everyone who took part - our competitors, our wonderful sponsors and in particular headline sponsors Evans Randall Investors, our supporters and our volunteers – you all helped make it another great event.”